 Almost four years lost for taking photos

 Shawkan’s photography (examples above) captured real life in Egypt including unrest, peaceful protests and violence.
-On 14 August 2013, he was covering what should have been a peaceful sit-in, but turned into the Rabaa massacre when Egypt’s security forces burst in with bullets, tear gas and tanks, killing hundreds of protesters.
+On 14 August 2013, he was covering a sit-in protest, which turned into the Rabaa massacre when Egypt’s security forces burst in with bullets, tear gas and tanks, killing hundreds of protesters.

-Arrested at the scene, beaten, accused of trumped up charges and detained ever since, Shawkan is being punished just for trying to show the world what was happening in his country.
+Arrested at the scene, beaten and in jail ever since, Shawkan is being punished just for exercising his right to freedom of expression.

-Please donate today to help Amnesty International demand Shawkan’s freedom.
+Please donate today to help Amnesty International UK Section Charitable Trust demand Shawkan’s freedom.